FMCG in the Middle East: Interview: Ramsden International CEO Sean Ramsden

 Ramsden: We see Saudi at the top of the list in terms of growth potential.
 We do also see opportunities for growth across all the GCC countries.
 With a presence in all the Middle East markets already, I'd expect us to grow by a double digit amount here.

-Sectors: Advertising & labelling, Baby food, Bakery, Canned food, Cereal, Chilled foods, Commodities & ingredients, Condiments, dressings & sauces, Confectionery, Dairy, Dried foods, Emerging markets, Financials, Food safety, Fresh produce, Frozen, Health & wellness, Ice cream, Meat & poultry, Natural & organic, Private label, Retail, Seafood, Snacks, Sustainability & the environment, World foods
+Sectors: Advertising & labelling, Baby food, Bakery, Canned food, Cereal, Chilled foods, Commodities & ingredients, Condiments, dressings & sauces, Confectionery, Dairy, Dried foods, Emerging markets, Financials, Food safety, Fresh produce, Frozen, Health & wellness, Ice cream, Meat & poultry, Natural & organic, Private label, Retailers, Seafood, Snacks, Sustainability & the environment, World foods